 A third party is the other individual/s involved in your claim (e.g. the other driver/s on the road).
 Each type of car insurance includes cover for damages you cause to third parties in an accident.

 This type of insurance covers the damage you cause to other people’s property if you’re at fault for an accident.
 Generally, it doesn’t include cover for the repair costs of your vehicle.

 In the event of an accident, this product will cover the cost of any damage you cause to someone else’s car or property, as well as limited cover for your vehicle if it’s damaged by fire or stolen.
 However, this product generally won’t cover the costs of damage caused to your vehicle in an accident or by other events such as hail.

 Vehicle identification number (VIN)

-A vehicle is written off when the insurer deems it too expensive to repair.
-It doesn’t necessarily mean it’s unrepairable.
-In the instance where your vehicle is written off and you have a comprehensive policy, you will be paid out or receive a similar vehicle.
+Your car is written off if the insurer deems it too expensive or unviable to repair.
+If you have a comprehensive policy, you’ll be paid out its value or receive a similar vehicle as a replacement.

 A young driver is any driver aged under 25.
 They are more likely to have Learners or Provisional drivers’ licenses and are statistically more likely to claim on their car insurance policy than experienced drivers.